 "Cloud computing can offer small businesses a lot of flexibility," says Epstein.
 "It's accessible anywhere, anytime from any device that connects to the internet."

 It can also be good value for money.
-Rather than buying software to load on to your individual computer or network, you simply pay a monthly fee.
+Rather than buying standalone software that you install on an individual computer or network, you simply pay a monthly fee.
+You’ll need to buy a license for each user, but the shift to the cloud makes access to productivity software cheaper than it has ever been.

 "This can help you operate on a more level playing field with big companies, because you can access the latest, sophisticated software without high levels of investment," explains Epstein.

-There are many cloud computing services to choose from.
-These are some of the most popular:
+There are many cloud computing services to choose from, including productivity software, data storage, design packages and more.
+Here are some of the most popular among small businesses:

 - Dropbox - helps you backup and share files with others.

-- QuickBooks Online - cloud accounting software from Intuit.
+- QuickBooks - cloud accounting software from Intuit.

 - Salesforce - customer relationship management (CRM).